-The Educator Preparation Program at Huntingdon College prepares students to be compassionate, practiced, and connected.
+The Educator Preparation Provider at Huntingdon College prepares preservice candidates to be compassionate, practiced, and connected.
 Compassion in the classroom is preempted by an awareness of student needs and a response to diverse learners.
 Becoming a practiced teacher entails careful application of research-based strategies in the real classroom, including the use of technology to enhance instruction.
-Finally, the preservice teacher becomes connected in the teaching community by engaging in self-reflection, participating in authentic dialogue, and exploring best practices with colleagues
+Finally, the preservice candidate becomes connected in the teaching community by engaging in self-reflection, participating in authentic dialogue, and exploring best practices with colleagues

 Requirements are subject to change as adjustments are deemed necessary by the Alabama State Department of Education.
 Students should consult the Teacher Education Department Chair or the Teacher Certification Officer for the most current information.
-Admission to Huntingdon College does not qualify a student for admission to the Educator Preparation Program.
+Admission to Huntingdon College does not qualify a student for admission to Educator Preparation Provider programs.

-Admission to the Educator Preparation Program (EPP)
+Admission to Educator Preparation Provider Programs